 Mezzo-soprano Stephanie McGuire has appeared with New York City Opera at Lincoln Center, with the Boston POPS Orchestra in Symphony Hall, and several times at Carnegie Hall.
 She performs repertoire across the centuries, but in recent seasons she has primarily performed music of the baroque and contemporary periods.
 Recent roles include Dinah in Bernstein’s Trouble in Tahiti with Underworld Opera at Symphony Space in New York City, Cirilla/Venere in Cavalli’s Gli Amori d’Apollo e di Dafne in Venice, and the trouser role of Erminio in the New York premiere of A. Scarlatti’s Il Trionfo dell’Onore.
 Also at home in standard repertoire, Stephanie made her Symphony Hall debut performing Bizet and Bernstein arias with the Boston POPS Orchestra under the baton of Keith Lockhart.
 In the spring of 2018, she will appear in Italian theaters as Zweite Dame in Mozart’s Die Zauberflöte with the Orchestra da Camera Ildebrando Pizzetti.

 Stephanie particularly excels in Baroque repertoire.
 In addition to Erminio and Cirilla/Venere, Stephanie has performed Cornelia in Giulio Cesare for the Metropolitan Opera Guild with conductor-pianist Susan Morton.
 Other Händel roles include appearances with New York Lyric Opera as both Bradamante and Ruggiero in Alcina.

 At the start of the decade, Stephanie began to explore mixed-genre and multimedia performance.
 Her solo show Mezzo Laid Bare, which premiered in New York City, combines standard repertoire and monologue, and was described as a groundbreaking mashup of classical recital and downtown theater.
-She is currently developing a recital featuring Renaissance and Baroque music that explores connections between early music and hip-hop, both of which exploit polyrhythms and have a close connection to dance forms.